kubevirt/common-templates/README.md

 These templates can be used straight forward with OpenShift itself, or they can be transformed into regular objects for use with Kubernetes.

+Every template consists of two objects:

+1. A VirtualMachineInstancePreset definition for the specific guest, this is comparable to a "flavor"
+2. A VirtualMachine definition which can be used to launch the guest, if a disk image is available (see below)

 Every template (if not noted otherwise) has two parameters:

 1. `NAME`: The name of the VM to be created